AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/publish-experience-fragment.md

 Once you’ve published the experience fragments, you can also use them on any Adobe Experience Manager site.

-## Options for an Experience Fragment
+## Options menu for an Experience Fragment

 You can also perform the following actions for an experience fragment from the Options menu: